 Marx Protocol for ORN and Tooth Extraction

-The most widely accepted and extensively documented indication for hyperbaric oxygen in chronic radiation injury is its application in the treatment and prevention of radiation necrosis of the mandible.
-Robert E. Marx, DDS developed the following original staging system for classifying and treatment mandibular osteoradionecrosis (ORN) and treating former head and neck cancer patients prior to extraction of teeth.*
+The most widely accepted and extensively documented indication for hyperbaric oxygen in chronic radiation injury is its application in the treatment and prevention of radiation necrosis of the mandible or jaw bone.
+Hyox follows the Marx Protocol for hyperbaric oxygen therapy in such cases as developed by Robert E. Marx, DDS.
+The Marx Protocol is the original staging system for classifying and treatment mandibular osteoradionecrosis (ORN) and treating former head and neck cancer patients prior to extraction of teeth* since the viability of soft tissue may have been compromised due to radiation therapy.

 Stage I ORN/Extraction

 Patients with exposed bone who have no serious manifestations of those in Stage III.
-Begin with 30 HBO2 treatments with no debridement or only minor bony debridement.
-If patient progresses, give 10 additional HBO2 treatments.
+Begin with 30 hyperbaric oxygen treatments with no debridement or only minor bony debridement.
+If patient progresses, HyOx will administer 10 additional hyperbaric oxygen treatments.

 Stage II ORN

-If not progressing, Stage II patients should receive surgical debridement and 30 HBO2 treatments followed by 10 post-operative treatments.
+If not progressing, Stage II patients should receive surgical debridement and 30 hyperbaric oxygen treatments followed by 10 post-operative treatments.
 Surgery for Stage II patients must maintain mandibular continuity.

 Stage III ORN

 If mandibular continuity is not achieved, Stage III patients are entered into a reconstructive protocol where a mandibular resection if followed by a planned reconstruction.
 All necrotic bone must be surgically eradicated.
-Stage III patients receive 30 HBO2 treatments prior to resection followed by 10 post-resection treatments.
+Stage III patients receive 30 hyperbaric oxygen treatments prior to resection followed by 10 post-resection treatments.

 - Vascular improvement